dploeger/sketch-plugin-units/README.md

 ## Manual Installation

 * Download the plugin zip file from the [releases page](https://github.com/dploeger/sketch-plugin-units/releases) and extract the archive
-* Double click on the de.dieploegers.sketchplugin file
+* Double click on the units.sketchplugin file

 ## Usage